facilitator-jess/RedstartWorks/_posts/2025-07-25-redstart-1st-bday.markdown

 I'm co-presenting at a Society of California Archivists workshop on August 21 "Promoting Archival Work Through Advocacy and Outreach."
 The topic is strategies and tactics for advocating for archives.
 [Join me](https://calarchivists.org/event-6266088/Registration)!

 I'm also helping a small nonprofit with a records management project, wrapping up the aforementioned publication on community academic publishing, and working with a professional association to redesign part of their digital archives curriculum.
-I am (still) wrapping up my Library Futures Research Network project, too.

 Looking ahead, I am continuing to scale back on my unpaid work list.
 I have finished many of the commitments on that list, and I am taking a break from SAA starting this fall.
 The one thing I am unwilling to let go is cosponsorship of PARA - I'll continue banging that drum!